evintunador/daily-paper-summaries-workflow/README.md

 ## SETUP

 1. Clone the repository to your local machine.
-2. Install the required Python packages by running `pip install -r requirements.txt` in your terminal. *ngl I have not tested whether I put in all the requirements correctly, nor do i really even understand how a `requirements.txt` document is supposed to work.*
+2. Install the required Python packages by running `pip install -r requirements.txt` in your terminal within your virtual environment
 3. Obtain an API key from OpenAI and save it in a file named `key_openai.txt` in the root directory of the repository.
 4. Run `cleanup.py` to get rid of all the pdf and text files that I may or may not have left in here on the most recent push
 5. If you plan to send files to an Obsidian vault (if you don't know what this means ignore this step and the file `send-to-obsidian.py`) then open `config.py` and define directories for `your/obsidian/vault/location/here` and `your/obsidian/vault/location/here/attachments-folder`.
 Also inside `config.py` edit `frontmatter_lines` to your liking